Developer Guide

 Feature: Add a task

-to add a todo task in the tasklist.
+The user enters the command: todo <DESCRIPTION> to add a todo task in the tasklist.

-The user enters the command: deadline <DESCRIPTION> /by <YYYY-MM-DD HH:mm>
+The user enters the command: deadline <DESCRIPTION> /by <YYYY-MM-DD HH:mm> to add a deadline in the tasklist.

-The user enters the command: event <DESCRIPTION> /at <YYYY-MM-DD HH:mm>
+The user enters the command: event <DESCRIPTION> /at <YYYY-MM-DD HH:mm> to add an event in the tasklist.

-The user enters the command: mod/<MODULE_CODE> ptask/<DESCRIPTION> by/<TIME_DESCRIPTION>
+The user enters the command: mod/<MODULE_CODE> ptask/<DESCRIPTION> by/<TIME_DESCRIPTION> to add a project subtask in the tasklist.

 Feature: Delete a task